- What is a domain name?

 The domain name that you purchased will generally be valid for a period of 1 year from the date of purchase.
 However, make sure that you read the terms and conditions of the domain registrar regarding the domain validity.
 Ensure that you renew the domain before it expires.
 This is because, if your domain name expires and you don't renew it within the specified period provided by the registrar, your domain name will be open to the public once again.
-If it is an easily recognisable one, then there can be other business owners who keep a close watch on it and you end up losing your domain to your competitor.
-Most domain registrars provide an auto-renew option.
+If it is easily recognisable, then there can be other business owners who keep a close watch on it and buy it once it becomes available.
+This way, you end up losing your domain to your competitor.
+To avoid this, most domain registrars provide an auto-renew option.
 Get in touch with your domain provider to learn more about the auto-renewal guidelines.

-Having purchased a domain name for your organization, you can now create a website or enable email hosting for marketing purposes.
+Once you purchase a domain name for your organization, you can create a website or enable email hosting for marketing purposes.